Red Deer Polytechnic: Scholarships and bursaries

 The polytechnic awards approximately $390,000(CAD) annually in scholarships and bursaries.

 Undergraduate student conference

 The Agora Student Conference is held annually at RDP in support of undergraduates in the Social Sciences and Humanities.
 Having started in 2004, the conference has continued to grow and gain recognition from neighbouring institutions such as the University of Calgary.
 Those who present their original papers, presentations, or creative works at the conference also have the opportunity to have their work published in the Agora Journal, distributed by RDP.

 Campuses

 Red Deer Polytechnic's Main Campus is situated in the city of Red Deer, midway between the larger cities of Edmonton and Calgary.
 The campus is located near the Queen Elizabeth II Highway, an hour and a half drive from either of the above cities.
-The main campus features a library, a bar, a restaurant, a Tim Hortons, a Starbucks, and other food-related businesses.
+The main campus features a library, a bar, a restaurant, a Tim Hortons, a Starbucks, a Subway, an RBC Bank, and other food-related businesses.